About

 Career Path Forecast

-According to the U.S. Department of Labor, Bureau of Labor Statistics, employment projections data indicate that manufacturing employment will decrease 5.4 percent for the decade through 2014.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, employment projections data indicate that manufacturing employment will decrease over the next several years.

 Manufacturers seeking to streamline costs and improve products are looking to manufacturing engineers to enhance the manufacturing process.